Don McIntyre

 Daniel Gordon "Don" McIntyre (5 March 1915 – 16 July 2013) was an Australian rules footballer who played with Carlton in the VFL.
 McIntyre played as a defender, usually in the back pocket.
-He won a Best and Fairest in 1937 and was premiership player with Carlton in 1938.
+He won a Best and Fairest in 1937 and was the last surviving premiership player with Carlton in 1938.

 A trained pilot, McIntyre flew operations in northern Australia and New Guinea during his service in the Royal Australian Air Force in World War II.